Skip to main content

 Project Objectives:

-• Administer a prize competition (“challenge”) to encourage researchers and developers to validate the realism of the generated synthetic health records.
+- Administer a prize competition (“challenge”) to encourage researchers and developers to validate that the generated synthetic health records are realistic.

 PROJECT ACHIEVEMENTS AND HIGHLIGHTS

-• The project team convened a Technical Expert Panel (TEP) comprised of diverse stakeholders representing viewpoints external to the federal government to provide their respective insights and subject matter expertise.
+- The project team convened a TEP comprised of diverse stakeholders representing viewpoints external to the federal government to provide their respective insights and subject matter expertise.

-• The team developed Synthea™ clinical modules for five uses cases: cerebral palsy, prescribing opioids for chronic pain and treatment of opioid use disorder, sepsis, spina bifida, and acute myeloid leukemia.
+- The team developed Synthea™ clinical modules for five use cases: cerebral palsy, prescribing opioids for chronic pain and treatment of opioid use disorder, sepsis, spina bifida, and acute myeloid leukemia.

-• The project team hosted the Synthetic Data Validation Challenge to engage innovators, providers, researchers, and technology developers to develop solutions that enhance Synthea™ or demonstrate novel uses of Synthea™-generated synthetic health data.
-The challenge awarded six winners with novel solutions.
+- The project team hosted the Synthetic Data Validation Challenge to engage innovators, providers, researchers, and technology developers to develop solutions that enhance Synthea™ or demonstrate novel uses of Synthea™-generated synthetic health data.
+The challenge awarded six winners who presented novel solutions.

 PUBLICATIONS, PRESENTATIONS, AND OTHER PUBLICALLY AVAILABLE RESOURCES